 Some dangerous foods appear harmless.
 Yet, they can prove fatal for your Pug.
 You might think that any food that is good enough for you is good enough for your pet.
 Well, think again!

 Most Pugs eat just about anything, including poisonous food.
 They especially love human food.
 Using a whole arsenal of tricks, they plea, stand on their hind legs, roll over and play dead and even shake hands with you for food.

 Many of the foods that we eat are toxic foods for Pugs.
 Some can even cause death.
 Often, we feed our Pugs poisonous food unknowingly.
 Here is a list of human foods that a Pug should never eat.

 Avocados contain a fungicidal toxin.
 This toxin, persin, causes vomiting, diarrhea, fluid accumulation in the abdominal region, and breathing disorders.
-Because of its high fatty content, eating avocadoes can lead to an inflamation of the pancreas.
-Feeding a Pug too much of this dangerous food can also lead to obesity.
+Because of its fatty content, eating avocados can lead to an inflammation of the pancreas as well as, obesity.